Software is a great combination between artistry and engineering. – Bill Gates

 In this video we will learn How to use Forward Contract in ERPNext:

-- Select Maturity Date and Maturity To
+- Choose the Maturity Date and specify the Maturity To party (such as a supplier or customer).

 - forward contract can use through payment entry.